Rhoana/3dxp/TASKS/readme.md

 ## SlyML
 __Version 2.2.2__

 Here is a python script to run and monitor [Slurm](https://slurm.schedmd.com/) jobs from yaml configurations.
+[More Info](https://github.com/thejohnhoffer/slyml#sly-markup-language).

 ### 0.0) Get ready: